-In Chile the total tax rate is 35%, which comprises a standard corporate ("first category") tax which is payable as profits are earned by the operating company (tax rate of 27% in 2019) and a withholding tax payable when those profits are distributed by the operating company to its immediate parent (total tax rate of 35% less the first category tax already paid).
-So for profits generated in 2019, withholding tax of 8% will be paid when those profits are distributed (35% less the 27% first category tax rate).
-The withholding tax effectively represents a deferred tax on the profits generated by the operating companies, payable when those profits are distributed, and forms part of the total 35% tax rate.
+In Chile the total tax rate is 35%, which comprises a standard corporate ("first category") tax which is payable as profits are earned (current tax rate of 27%) and a withholding tax payable when those profits are distributed out of Chile (total tax rate of 35% less the first category tax already paid).
+So typically withholding tax of 8% will be paid when profits are distributed out of Chile, reflecting the 35% total tax rate less the 27% first category tax rate already paid.
+There is currently a temporary reduction in the typical withholding tax rate, which is applicable between 2020 and April 2022, whereby the withholding tax payment is effectively based on a total tax rate of 30%, rather than the normal 35% rate.

+The withholding tax therefore effectively represents a deferred tax on the profits generated by the operating companies, payable when those profits are distributed out of Chile, and forms part of the total 35% tax rate.
 The withholding tax paid in respect of amounts distributed by the operating companies to the Group companies which hold the Group's interests in the operating companies is therefore included within this report as part of the taxes levied on the income or profits generated by the Group's mining activities.
-Withholding tax paid in respect of amounts distributed by the operating companies which hold the Non-Controlling Interests in the operating companies is excluded from this analysis, as it does not reflect part of the tax charge borne by the Group's subsidiaries, but rather is a tax charge borne by those external companies.
+Withholding tax paid in respect of amounts distributed by the operating companies to the external companies which hold the Non-Controlling Interests in the operating companies is excluded from this analysis, as it does not reflect part of the tax charge borne by the Group's subsidiaries, but rather is a tax charge borne by those external companies.

 There is also a Chilean mining "royalty" tax, which is calculated as a percentage of taxable operating profit for mining operations, and accordingly is a profits-based tax which is therefore included within this report as part of the total "taxes" paid.